Futsch1/asn1editor/README.md

 ```

 ## Plugin interface

-In order to use custom data formats or to work with the data, plugins
-can be used.
-These plugins need to inherit from the Plugin.Plugin class and
-can use the PluginInterface.PluginInterface class to interact with the
+In order to use custom data formats or to work with the data, plugins can be used.
+These plugins need to inherit from the Plugin.Plugin class and can use the
-main application.
-A list of plugins can be passed to the constructor of the main editor class
+PluginInterface.PluginInterface class to interact with the main application.
+A list of plugins can be passed to the constructor of the main editor class and is
-and is then automatically embedded in the application.
+then automatically embedded in the application.

 An example application is if a custom header is added to an ASN.1 encoded data.
-Then the plugin
+Then the plugin can decode the header, choose the appropriate ASN.1
-can decode the header, choose the appropriate ASN.1 specification, load it, decode the data and display it.
+specification, load it, decode the data and display it.

+## Tests

+Apart from unit tests in the source folder, there is a project on testquality.com that contains a number of manual tests to qualify an asn1editor
+release [here](https://futsch1.testquality.com).
+You can log in using the credentials futsch1@fehlbar.de/readonly to view the test cases and test results.